markusmoenig/metalRay/Readme.md

 **metalRay** is a bare bones game framework for the Apple ecosystem.
 If you want to code games close to the Metal with a convenient API (in the tradition of frameworks like [raylib](https://raylib.com))  you will feel right at home.

-You can write games in Swift and in C directly in Xcode while being able to create C style interoperabe memory structures and pass them to your Metal shaders.
+You can write games in Swift and in C directly in Xcode while being able to create C style interoperable memory structures and pass them to your Metal shaders.

 *metalRay* focuses right now on 2D drawing, 3D support will be integrated once 2D is stable.